tanzu-team/spring-application-advisor-educates-workshop/workshop/content/99-workshop-summary.md

 Now it's time to start upgrading your applications!
 More information is available in the [official documentation](https://docs.vmware.com/en/Tanzu-Spring-Runtime/Commercial/Tanzu-Spring-Runtime/index-app-advisor.html).

+**You've made it to the end of lab!**

-**You are qualified for an exclusive raffle!
+You're qualified for an exclusive raffle.
 Please enter your name and email in [this](https://docs.google.com/document/d/todo) document to participate.

-Thank you!**
+The raffle will take on February 5, 2025 at RTS/Advania Booth at 15:00